Brussels Airport: Services

 Drinking water fountains are found all over the airport.
 After security check-in, water bottles are available for a small fee.

 Shops, bars and restaurants are scattered throughout the building.
 A few facilities are located in the departure area.
 These are mostly convenience stores and small shops such as the airport shop, a pharmacy, Relay stores and a coffee shop.
 But most of the facilities can only be accessed after Security control –and are tax free.
 Several brands and chains have a branch in both piers, however several only operate in pier A. The airport also features places of worship (for Catholics, Jews, Muslims, Orthodox Christians and Protestants), as well as a place for meditation for humanists.
 The airport provides meeting facilities and can host congresses up to 600 participants, either in the Regus Skyport Meeting Center or in the Sheraton Brussels Airport Hotel.
 The latter is the only hotel located on the airport grounds, opposite the terminal.
 Shuttle services are provided to 14 nearby hotels.

 All passengers now have unlimited free Wi-Fi access.

-There is a small smoking room next to gate A67 in the transfer section of pier A.